domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 What would happen if someone started posting code on GitHub to bring down GitHub (GitLab, etc.)?

-When we say internet we are often referring to google.com, i.e., whatever Google has indexed; "look it up on the internet" is really just to Google it; nice brand position for Google a la Kleenex's equation with tissues ("Hand me a Kleenex, please"), etc.
+When we say internet we are often referring to google.com, i.e., whatever Google has indexed.
+"Look it up on the internet" really just means "Google it"--nice brand position for Google a la Kleenex's equation with tissues ("Hand me a Kleenex, please"), etc.

 Ketchup, the working wo/man's dressing.